datascintist-abusufian/datascintist-abusufian-Neuro-App-AI-driven-4D-brain-image-processing-on-standalone-platforms/README.md

  ### License

-Distributed under the MIT License.
+Distributed under the university License.
 See LICENSE for more information.

 ### Contact